marknaman05/popl-project/README.md

 ### 1) Problem Statement:

 #### Original Statement:
-The project aims to explore and compare parallel programming features in Rust and C++, focusing on algorithms like mergesort and matrix multiplication.
+The project aims to explore and compare parallel programming features in Rust and C++, focusing on algorithms like mergesort, sum and root.
 It involves analyzing the performance of parallel vs. serial execution using Rust's Rayon and C++'s OpenMP.

 #### POPL Angle:
 - **POPL Involvement:** The POPL angle in this project lies in the application of parallel programming concepts, which are often discussed theoretically in Principles of Programming Languages (POPL) courses.
-- **Uniqueness:** While parallel programming has been explored, our project differentiates itself by specifically comparing Rust and C++ in parallel computation, providing practical insights.
+- **Uniqueness:** While parallel programming has been explored, our project differentiates itself by specifically comparing Rust and C++ in parallel computation.
 ### 2) Software Architecture:

 #### Architecture Overview: